-Monday - Friday (7/10-14) all instructional labs will take place at the UNT System building located at 1901 Main St, Dallas, TX 75201.
-Each morning, commuters should check in with a staff member who will escort them to classrooms.
+Monday - Friday (7/10-14) all instructional labs will take place at the UNT Dallas Law Center located at 106 S Harwood St, Dallas, TX 75201.
+Each morning, commuters should check in with a staff member at the Indigo Hotel business center who will escort them to the classrooms.

 Saturday & Sunday (7/15-16) all trials will be held at the George Allen Sr. Dallas County Courthouse located at 600 Commerce St, Dallas, TX 75202

 Each instructional day begins at 9:00 AM and ends at 5:30 PM.
 Commuter may be dropped off beginning at 8:30AM and picked up before 6:00 PM.

 A sample schedule is posted at end of FAQs.

 During the camp Rozana Rojas will be available around the clock and the office phone number will be given at orientation on Sunday 7/10/23.